 - Reimbursement claims are not covered.
 Arrangements must be handled by Inman professionals.

 - If you are away from home when you enroll, your coverage will not take place until you return to your legal residence.

 - Medical tourism is not included.

 If you have any questions about the plan, just let us know and we can have an Inman representative contact you.
 Learn more about deceased transportation.

 According to the Medical Tourism Association, Medical Tourism is where people who live in one country travel to another country to receive medical, dental and surgical care while at the same time receiving equal to or greater care than they would have in their own country, and are traveling for medical care because of affordability, better access to care or a higher level of quality of care.

-The “tourism” in Medical Tourism reflects the many people who stay in the foreign country after the medical procedure to sightsee and do other other traditional tourism activities.
+The “tourism” in Medical Tourism reflects the many people who stay in a foreign country after the medical procedure to sightsee and do other traditional tourism activities.